mifi/lossless-cut/docs/index.md

 - **Q:** I cannot find a particular button or function.
   - **A:** Click the "advanced view" (baby icon) in the bottom left to enable additional functionality.
 - **Q:** Where's the "Export options" dialog?
-  - **A:** After enabling "advanced view" click the icon next to the export button bottom to toggle whether to show this dialog before each export.
+  - **A:** Click the icon next to the export button (bottom right, "advanced view") to toggle whether to show this dialog before each export.
 - **Q:** How to *cut away* a middle part of a video?
   - **A:** Click the Yin Yang symbol ("advanced view").
 It will invert the segments.
 - **Q** What's the difference between the app in the Apple/Microsoft App Store vs. GitHub releases?